 Someone once said that Edinburgh has thrived despite, and not because of, its city councils and that's something I totally agree with.
 It's a great place but could be better.
 For a start the roads are in a terrible state due to years/decades of under investment and our pretty good bus service is now not as good as it was.
-The tram line (yes 1 line) has been a fiasco which few people want – we might get it now in 2014.
-Not exactly a solution to overcrowded roads.
-I want a rail/underground!
+The tram line (yes 1 line) has been a fiasco which few people want.
+Had it been a network maybe opinions would be different.
+Not exactly a solution to overcrowded roads and an outrageous amount of money spent on it – shocking!
+I would have loved to see an underground metro system.
+After all the Victorians had no trouble building tunnels in Edinburgh.

 The streets could be cleaner but there has been an improvement and I'd like to see co-ordinated roadworks and proper repairs afterwards.